kajott/CompoKit/README.md

 Some of the tools are pre-configured in non-standard ways:

 - Total Commander
-  - medium-contrast "dark" color scheme
+  - medium-contrast "dark" color scheme with Fixedsys font
-  - Fixedsys font
   - search files in the current directory by simply typing letters (no Ctrl or Alt required)
   - F2 key renames files
   - Passive FTP by default